061375/encrypt/README.md

-This is what the sample output might look like running the run.php ( test code )
+This is what the sample output might look like running the run.php ( test code ) from the command-line

 ```
 # php run.php 'Voltron is a robot and Bugatti is a super car'